-As part of the school's overall safeguarding arrangements and ongoing action plan for improvement, the DSL will take into account identified local issues; intelligence from pupils, parents, staff and partner agencies; and new information from national issues and learning to review practice and procedures in order to keep pupils safe.
+As part of the school's overall safeguarding arrangements and ongoing action plan for improvement, the DSL will consider identified local issues; intelligence from pupils, parents, staff and partner agencies; and new information from national issues and learning to review practice and procedures in order to keep pupils safe.

-36. Children who are looked after or were previously looked after
+35. Children who are looked after, were previously looked after or who have a social worker